Kansas City Chiefs vs. Pittsburgh Steelers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Steelers stats and trends

-- Pittsburgh's games this season have eclipsed the over/under in 33.3% of its opportunities (six times in 18 games with a set point total).
+- Pittsburgh's games this season have gone over the total in six out of 18 opportunities (33.3%).

-- Pittsburgh is 4-3 against the spread and 5-2 overall in games when it scores more than 21.4 points.
+- When Pittsburgh puts up more than 21.4 points, it is 4-3 against the spread and 5-2 overall.

-- This season the Steelers have 20 turnovers, nine fewer than the Chiefs have takeaways (29).
+- This year the Steelers have 20 turnovers, nine fewer than the Chiefs have takeaways (29).

 Home and road insights

-- At home this season, Kansas City is 8-2 overall and 5-5 against the spread.
+- Kansas City is 5-5 against the spread, and 8-2 overall, at home this year.

-- In five of 10 home games this year, Kansas City has gone over the total.
+- This season, Kansas City has gone over the total in five of 10 games at home.

-- In away games, Pittsburgh is 4-4 against the spread, and 3-5 overall.
+- This year in away games, Pittsburgh is 4-4 against the spread and 3-5 overall.

-- In eight away games this year, Pittsburgh has hit the over four times.
+- In four of eight away games this year, Pittsburgh has hit the over.

 Powered by Data Skrive.